Bloggbild för: Ultimate Guide to Rosacea

 Certain foods and alcohol

-Pay attention to what usually causes flare-ups in you specifically and avoid these triggering factors.
+Pay attention to what usually causes flare-ups for you specifically and avoid these triggering factors.

 Stress, anxiety and anger

-Stress and anxiety can cause symptoms to occur or make existing symptoms worse.
+Stress and anxiety can cause symptoms to appear or make existing symptoms worse.
 Anger also has a negative impact.

 Heat, sun, wind and humidity